hasanali33/BudgetGuard/README.md

 I may have spent or what I spent it on days later.
 This application would be a great solution to that problem.

-User Stories:
+## User Stories:

 In the context of a budget application:
 - As a user, I want to be able to create a new budget
-- As a user, I want to be able to add to an existing budget
-- As a user, I want to be able to add a purchase to a certain budget
+- As a user, I want to be able to add to a budget
 - As a user, I want to be able to show all purchases in a budget
+- As a user, I want to be able to see total money spent in a budget